What is a Webinar and How Do They Work? (Sales Guide 2023)

 - If applicable, reiterate what your offer is all about and what attendees need to do to buy

-- Ask for feedback from a number of attendees (you can segment based on behavior) and use it to improve future events
+- Ask for feedback from several attendees (you can segment based on behavior) and use it to improve future events.

-- Analyze the data and metrics from your webinar to see what worked well and what could be improved
+- Analyze the data and metrics from your webinar to see what worked well and could be improved.

 - Plan your next webinar and start the whole process again!